alpha20060309/proliga-front/README.md

 ![Desktop Home Page](./public/Screenshot.png)

-Proliga is a cutting-edge fantasy football platform that empowers users to create and manage virtual teams using real-life players and leagues.
-Built with Next.js 15, it delivers a premium experience for football enthusiasts.
+Proliga is a modern fantasy football platform that lets users create and manage virtual teams using real-life players and leagues.
+Built with Next.js 15 and React 19, it delivers a premium experience for football fans.

 ## ⭐ Key Features